-Are Thin Mint Girl Scout cookies your favorite?
-Then you’ll love minty Key lime custard in a Girl Scout Thin Mint cookie crust.
+Recipes using Thin Mints are so good!
+If you agree, you’ll make this minty Key lime custard in a Girl Scout Thin Mint cookie crust.
 This fresh, creamy dessert is beautiful, unique and oh-so-tasty!
 As far as girl scout cookie recipes go, this one is a must try!
 UPDATE (March 11, 2017) — This recipe won 1st place in the Greater Los Angeles Girl Scout Cookie Contest in conjunction with Melissa’s Produce.
-You can see a few more of the entries here.
+I guess recipes using thin mints are winners. 😉 You can see a few more of the entries here.

 Twice now I’ve had to send a text to my friend whose daughter sold us our first batch.
 The text asks that she please sneak a new box of Tagalongs into my mailbox, because my son is going to be so mad I ate them all!
 And I’m afraid I’ll have to do this a third time!